HENDY NATURE TRAIL

-We will be running a series of seasonal walks and talks from Spring 2020.
+We will be running a series of seasonal walks and talks post Covid.
 Find out more here or via our Facebook page .

 Species Recording and Habitat Management

 Our team of Recorders are busy monitoring the wildlife and plant-life on site; whilst our trusty wardens are busy helping to maintain the path and protect the site’s habitats.
-Species records will be published here .
+Species records are published here .

 We are developing a Junior Rangers programme for anyone aged 6- 16.

 From bug hunts to bat walks; leaf art to learning how things grow; butterfly spotting to bird watching; the programme will provide fun and educational activities that help children and young people to engage with, understand and care for their environment.
 To find out more contact us via the details below

 We will be developing education material for use by schools.
 Please request these by email from the Community Development Officer email@example.com

 Images courtesy of Mike Harper and Ruth Taylor-Davies